 Platform Bike Rack

-The platform styles, although heavier and costlier, provide many benefits over other designs.
-The stable platform will virtually eliminate any risk of swaying during transport, and many different styles of bikes can be carried at once.
+Platform style racks, although heavier and costlier, provide many benefits over other designs.
+The stable platform where the front wheel and rear wheel sit in a tray an virtually eliminates any risk of swaying during transport, and many different styles of bikes can be carried at once.

 Trunk Mount Bike Rack